 Enjoy many flavors of pizza with wine and beer, or even a cocktail like Limoncello Mule.
 The only downside is that there is very little room to eat, but a counter was recently created for you to stand and eat off to the side in the shade.

 What the American Adventure lacks in table service restaurants it makes up for in great American staples at the quick service stands.
-This is the only one with indoor seating, located in the Capitol Building.

 #11.
 Tangierine Cafe